 - The demonstration of this article was done in Excel 365.
 So the interface might vary for other versions.

-The article showed how to exit and enter full screen mode in Excel using different techniques.
+The article showed how to exit and enter full-screen mode in Excel using different techniques.
 If you’re still having trouble with any of these methods, let us know in the comments.
 Our team is ready to answer all of your questions.
-For any excel related problems, you can visit our website Exceldemy for all types of excel related problem solutions.